 > HairEyeColor , , Sex = Male Eye Hair Brown Blue Hazel Green Black 32 11 10 3 Brown 53 50 25 15 Red 10 10 7 7 Blond 3 30 5 8 , , Sex = Female Eye Hair Brown Blue Hazel Green Black 36 9 5 2 Brown 66 34 29 14 Red 16 7 7 7 Blond 4 64 5 8

 As you can see, the data comes in the form of a list and shows hair and eye color for men and women in separate tables.
 The current data is unusable for us in terms of calculating differences.
 However, by using the ‘marign.table’ function we can make the data useable as shown in the example below.

 > HairEyeNew<- margin.table(HairEyeColor, margin = c(1,2)) > HairEyeNew Eye Hair Brown Blue Hazel Green Black 68 20 15 5 Brown 119 84 54 29 Red 26 17 14 14 Blond 7 94 10 16

 Here is what we did.
 We created the variable ‘HairEyeNew’ and we stored the information from ‘HairEyeColor’ into one table using the ‘margin.table’ function.
 The margin was set 1,2 for the table.

-Now all are data from the list is combined into one table.
+Now all are data from the list are combined into one table.

-We now want to see if there is a particular relationship among hair and eye color that is more common.
+We now want to see if there is a particular relationship between hair and eye color that is more common.
 To do this, we calculate the chi-square statistic as in the example below.